robert-laws/portfolio-project-rails-dog-daycare/README.md

 - [x] initialize new rails app - portfolio-project-rails-dog-daycare
 - [x] push repo to github
-- [ ] create static_controller and home.html.erb - as root
+- [x] create static_controller and home.html.erb - as root
+- [ ] setup layouts/application to yield to page titles set on views

 ### Heroku Integration